em-cc/em-cc.github.io/registration.md

 # Volunteering:

-We may recruit random students and adults to help out with field reset or lunch (if we decide to offer lunch given the low attendance.)
-No obligation for you to help, but that won't stop us from asking!
-There is a signup genius if you can 'promise' us some time.
+We may recruit random students and adults to help out with field reset or other tasks.
+No obligation for you to help, but that won’t stop us from asking!
+There is a signup genius if you can ‘promise’ us some time in advance.

 <p>
 <a href="https://www.signupgenius.com/go/508084CA9A62BA5FC1-emcc5" class="button">Volunteers Sugnup Genius</a>